George Takei: Marriage

 On May 16, 2008, Takei announced that he and Altman would be getting married.
 They were the first same-sex couple to apply for a marriage license in West Hollywood.
 On June 17, shortly after Takei and Altman obtained their marriage license, they spread the news by holding a press conference outside the West Hollywood city auditorium.
 They were married on September 14, 2008, at the Democracy Forum of the Japanese American National Museum in Los Angeles, of which Takei is one of the founders and serves as a member of its board of trustees.
 Walter Koenig was his best man, and Nichelle Nichols, eschewing the title "matron of honor", was "best woman".
 Reverend William Briones of the Nishi Hongwanji Buddhist Temple of Los Angeles presided.

 Takei and Altman appeared in a celebrity edition of The Newlywed Game TV show, which the GSN cable network aired October 13, 2009.
 They were the first same-sex couple to be featured on the show.
 Takei and Altman won the game, winning $10,000 for their charity, the Japanese American National Museum.

-In February 2010, Takei and Altman became the second same-sex couple to appear on the British game show All Star Mr & Mrs, losing to rugby star Phil Vickery and wife Kate.
+In February 2010, Takei and Altman became the second same-sex couple to appear on the British game show All Star Mr & Mrs, losing to rugby player Phil Vickery and his wife Kate.